 - Penis pumps

 - Penile implants

 - Psychological counseling, in some cases with a sex therapist

 - Surgery is available for serious cases after proper medical treatment and doctor recommendation

 Never Fear: Dr. Laura is Here!

-When it comes to ED it’s not all about kegels or pelvic floor muscle strengthening.
+When it comes to ED, it’s not all about kegels or pelvic floor muscle strengthening.
 Your pelvic floor consists of 26 muscles with slow twitch and fast twitch muscle fibers.
 Think of it as marathon runners and sprinters.
-For a proper erection you need both of those working.
-For the best results you need to contract your pelvic muscles while also breathing and having an erection.
+For a proper erection, you need both of those working.
+For the best results, contract your pelvic muscles while also breathing and having an erection.
 It’s not as hard as it sounds!
-I have created a list of three simple exercises to help you improve your ED symptoms today.
+I have create a list of three simple exercises to help you improve your ED symptoms today.
 Check it out!

 DISCLOSURE: Some of the links on this page may be affiliate links.
 Laura Meihofer’s LLC is a participant in the Amazon Associates Program and others, as an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to products Laura organically uses and trusts.
 If you purchase a product through an affiliate link, your cost will be the same, but Laura will automatically receive a small commission.
 Your support is greatly appreciated and helps her spread her message!